shundhammer/qdirstat/README.md

     ... and dozens more (basically all that are based on any of the above).

-    This works by running "dpkg -S" or "rpm -qf" as external commands, so this is a somewhat expensive operation.
+    This works by running `dpkg -S` or `rpm -qf` as external commands, so this is a somewhat expensive operation.
 To keep the user interface responsive, QDirStat now has an "adaptive timer" for updating that information:
-    Normally, the result is shown instantly, but if you click around wildly, there is a timer that is increased or decreased (thus "adaptive") for a delayed update after that timeout (0 / 333 / 1000 / 2500 millisec).
+    Normally, the result is shown instantly, but if you click around wildly, there is a timer that is increased or decreased (thus "adaptive") for a delayed update after that timeout (0 / 333 / 1000 / 2500 millisec right now).

-    It can even handle rpm installed as a foreign package manager on a dpkg based system (and the other way round); it tries the primary package manager first, then any others that are also installed.
+    It can even handle rpm installed as a foreign package manager on a _dpkg_ based system (and the other way round); it tries the primary package manager first, then any others that are also installed.

-    Please notice that "apt", "synaptic", "zypper", "pkgkit" and whatnot are all higher level package managers that ultimately use one of the low level ones, so even if you only use a higher level package manager, it still works without restriction.
+    Please notice that _apt_, _synaptic_, _zypper_, _pkgkit_ and whatnot are
+    all higher level package managers that ultimately use one of the low level ones, so even if you only use a higher level package manager, it still works without restriction.

-    If your system does not use "dpkg" or "rpm", those who can are invited to contribute patches for other package managers; it's really simple:
+    If your system does not use _dpkg_ or _rpm_, those who can are invited to contribute patches for other package managers; it's really simple:

     https://github.com/shundhammer/qdirstat/blob/master/src/PkgManager.cpp#L240